QuiltMC/developer-wiki/wiki/concepts/qsl-qfapi.md

 ## Fabric API

-Fabric API (short FAPI) is fabric's API and provides some useful APIs that QSL does not provide.
+Fabric API (FAPI for short) is Fabric's API and provides some useful APIs that QSL does not provide.
 For Quilt, [Quilted Fabric API](#quilted-fabric-api) is an alternate implementation, that uses QSL where possible.

 ## Quilt Standard Libraries

-Quilt Standard Libraries (short QSL) provide lots of core functionality for mods, as well as many useful APIs, such as [REA](../data/rea).
+The Quilt Standard Libraries (QSL for short) provide lots of core functionality for mods, as well as many useful APIs, such as [REA](../data/rea).

 The [main entrypoints](sideness#on-mod-initializers) are provided by QSL, and QSL loads the `assets` directory of your mod.
 This means that unless you use [mixin](mixins), basically nothing will work without QSL.